 Lisa LangoneAcademic Affairs Coordinator

-Lisa brings a communications background to OAA, possessing a unique blend of agency, government, corporate and non-profit sector experience.
+Lisa joined the Office of Academic Affairs in 2015.
+She brings a communications background to her role at Harvard Law School, possessing a unique blend of agency, government, corporate and non-profit sector experience.
 She started her career at a top 10 global PR firm, working in both the U.K. and Boston offices.
 Most recently she was a spokesperson for the Massachusetts Port Authority, where she was a trusted source of information 24/7 for Boston Logan International Airport, Cruiseport Boston, the Tobin Bridge, and other properties in both crisis and non-crisis situations.
 Prior to that, she spent time in the Washington D.C.
 Press Office of Sen. Ted Kennedy.
 Before that, she served on the presidential campaign for Sen. John Kerry, as part of his National Advance Staff.
 Lisa holds both undergraduate and graduate degrees from Boston University.

 Miriam LeighInformation Systems Manager, Faculty Affairs

 Miriam Leigh manages faculty information, the content of the online faculty directory available to the public and the internal web portal that faculty use for their administrative tasks.
 Before joining the Office of Academic Affairs, she worked in the Faculty of Arts and Sciences and in the Harvard College Library.
 She holds a Bachelor of Arts in English Literature from McGill University and a Master of Science in Library and Information Science from Simmons College.